Kong/docs.konghq.com/app/_src/deck/reference/deck_file_validate.md

 and alerts if there are broken relationships, or missing links present.

-No communication takes places between decK and Kong during the execution of this command unless --online flag is used.
+No communication takes places between decK and Kong during the execution of this command unless the `--online` flag is used.

 ## Syntax